Villa Lewaro: Purchase by Harold Doley

 In 1993, Villa Lewaro was purchased by Harold Doley, founder of Doley Securities, LLC, the oldest African-American-owned and operated investment banking firm in the United States.
 According to the New York Post:

-The Doleys upgraded the house’s mechanical, electrical, heating and plumbing systems.
+The Doleys upgraded the house's mechanical, electrical, heating, and plumbing systems.
 They reconstructed the terra cotta roof with materials from the original manufacturer and restored the wall paintings in the dining and music rooms.

 Doley has hoped to attract investors to help turn the residence into a museum.
 During 1998 it was a designer show house benefiting the United Negro College Fund.

 In 2004, it was added to the African American Heritage Trail of Westchester County, a group of 13 sites which include the Rye African-American Cemetery, Saint Paul's Church National Historic Site and the Jay Estate.

 In May 2014, the National Trust for Historic Preservation, which has designated the mansion as a "National Treasure", began a project with the active support of Doley, which it called "Envisioning Villa Lewaro's Future", to determine the appropriate re-use of the mansion, which was becoming available for purchase.
-Three scenarios were selected by a workshop organized by the Trust: a spa and salon, a "Center for Innovation in Technology", and a corporate events venue, while a fourth – continued residential use – was suggested by the Trust afterwards; other scenarios were rejected by the workshop, although the Trust recommended that one – a cultural arts performance venue – be reconsidered.
+A workshop organized by the Trust selected three scenarios: a spa and salon, a "Center for Innovation in Technology", and a corporate events venue, while a fourth – continued residential use – was suggested by the Trust afterward; the workshop rejected other scenarios, although the Trust recommended that one – a cultural arts performance venue – be reconsidered.
 Others have suggested that the mansion be used as a center for information about Madame Walker and Vertner Tandy, the architect.
 In 2017, a representative of the National Trust reported that despite the mansion's status as a National Historic Landmark "there’s no oversight or review to stop an external agency to propose changes to the building..."
 The Trust's concern is that significantly changing the mansion, or, worse, demolishing it, would be a slight to Walker's life achievements.

 In May 2017, Westchester County certified an easement under the auspices of the National Trust, a significant step in the house becoming a museum.
 The Doleys are exploring ways to continue to live in the house if and when it achieves that status.
 On December 22 of that year, the National Trust's African-American Cultural Heritage Action Fund confirmed the preservation easement, which would protect the historic and architectural qualities of the mansion and its property.